SWxTREC/msis/README.md

 ### Deploy to GitHub pages

-From the master branch, run `npm run deploy`
+From the main branch, run `npm run deploy`

 This will: